huz4f/huz4f/content/Articles/Web & Browsers.md

 ---

-### Deep web
-It refers to anything on the internet that is not indexed and accessible via a search engine like Google.
+>Deep web refers to anything on the internet that is not indexed and accessible via a search engine like Google.
 Deep web content includes anything behind a paywall or requires sign-in credentials.
 It also includes any content that its owners have blocked web crawlers from indexing.